michellab/BioSimSpace/paper/paper.md

 ## Interoperability

 While it is useful to be able to configure and run simulation processes using specific engines, any script written in this way would not be portable since we can't guarantee what software will be available on a different computer.
-To this end, the `BioSimSpace.MD` package provides functionality for automatically configuring a simulation process using _any_ suitable molecular dynamics engine that is installed on the host system.
-For example, the AMBER specific example in the previous section can be translated to an interoperable alternative as follows:
+To this end, the `BioSimSpace.MD` package provides functionality for automatically configuring a simulation process using _any_ suitable MD engine that is installed on the host system.
+As long as the user has installed an external package using the default installation procedure for that package, or has made sure that the executable is in their shell's path, BioSimSpace will find it.
+In the case of finding multiple MD engines, BioSimSpace will make a choice based on the file format of the system (to minimise conversions) and whether the user requests GPU support.
+As an example, the AMBER specific example in the previous section can be translated to an interoperable alternative as follows:

 ```python
 protocol = BSS.Protocol.Minimisation()